 Birth control pills contain two hormones, estrogen and progestin, that women's bodies produce naturally.
 When taken in the form of birth control pills, these hormones will regulate a woman's menstrual cycle and keep an egg from implanting in her uterus, thus keeping her from becoming pregnant.
 These hormones are also made in smaller amounts in men's bodies.
 Estrogen is used in sperm development, and progestin makes testosterone [source: Planned Parenthood].

 If a man took just one or two birth control pills, nothing would happen.
 There is not enough of either hormone to throw a man's body out of balance with just a couple of pills.
-However, if a man took birth control pills on a regular basis over an extended period of time, his breasts might grow larger, his testicles might shrink, and his sex drive and amount of facial hair might decrease.
-Higher levels of estrogen also increase the risk of an enlarged prostate and prostate cancer.
-On the upside, birth control pills may help protect against heart attacks, but that possibility is too iffy to be a good reason for a man to start taking them [source: Maine].
+However, if a man took birth control pills regularly over an extended period, his breasts might grow slightly larger, his testicles might shrink a little, and his sex drive and amount of facial hair might decrease.
+He also might develop softer skin and wider hips [source: Guite].
+Higher levels of estrogen also increase the risk of infertility, because an imbalance of the hormone affects production of quality sperm.
+Exhaustion, reduced muscle mass, osteoporosis, trouble focusing and even hot flashes are other known side effects of too much estrogen in a man [source: Healthline].

 Originally Published: Jun 12, 2015